 - Pollen is a fine yellowish powder that is transported from plant to plant by the wind, by birds, by insects or by other animals.
-The spread of pollen helps to fertilize plants — and can mean misery for seasonal allergy sufferers.
+The spread of pollen helps to fertilize plants — and can also mean misery for seasonal allergy sufferers.

 What are the symptoms?

-If you breathe in pollen-heavy air, you may experience symptoms such as:
+When you breathe in pollen-heavy air, you may experience symptoms such as:

 - Nasal congestion